 Global Studies programs have become a popular and important part of the college curriculum in recent years as a way of studying globalizing processes that are radically altering our world.
-Unlike most programs that remain strictly within traditional international relations or area studies approaches, Global Studies at the New School presents an interdisciplinary approach to understanding and responding to the most pressing issues today at the intersection of the global and the local—from climate change to unprecedented human migration, from intractable conflicts to the persistence of poverty and its consequences.
+Unlike most global studies programs, which adhere strictly to traditional international relations or area studies approaches, Global Studies at the New School presents an interdisciplinary approach to understanding and responding to the most pressing issues today at the intersection of the global and the local—from climate change to unprecedented human migration, from intractable conflicts to the persistence of poverty and its consequences.
 In keeping with the focus of the approved Global Studies major, the minor will offer courses emphasizing the construction of identities, critical evaluation of forms of global order, and the challenges of achieving global justice and governing flows of people, goods, money, and information.
-Courses also draw specifically on the strength of the university in exploring the global spaces of environment, cities, media, and design.
+Courses also draw on the strength of the university in exploring the global spaces of environment, cities, media, and design.

 Course availability may vary from semester to semester.
 Some courses may be in development and offered at a later time.
 Students seeking to pursue alternative coursework to fulfill the minor should consult with their advisors.